 - LOCK (BM,RM,NI): ST -20 evade reduction, +64 acc

 White: HARM is a nice spell for fighting undead.
 It's worth noting that CURE isn't as good as you might think: a HEAL potion is just as strong.
 Still, it's better than FOG in most cases.
 RUSE is neat, but unless your party composition somehow ends up with a White Mage up front, it's mostly a safety net.
+For a Knight/Paladin though, it's absolutely worth it (and cheap!).

 Black: The damaging spells here peak very early: they do count towards PRIMING's buff after class change, however - so you can cast them followed by a stronger one to get extra damage while using less spell charges.
 FIRE can be a nice cheap way of beating SCUMs in the Marsh Cave.
 SLEP has some niche uses, but it also will eventually be left behind.
 LOCK is a terrible spell.